 “(He) was short , squat, awkward-looking and not notably fast”, wrote David Winner in ‘Brilliant Orange: The Neurotic Genius of Dutch Football’.
 This description does not sound like one you would expect of a World Cup great, but the player described won a European Championship, a World Cup, is second all time top scorer in the competition and has one of the best goal to match ratios of any player – ever!
 489 goals in 565 games.
 Gerd Müller, born in 1945 in Bavaria, was a deadly finisher, a fox in the box, and was simply know as Der Bomber – The Bomber!

-He has already established his fearsome reputation as a goalscorer at Bayern Munich, the team that dominated German club football in the late sixties and early 70s.
-Playing alongside Sepp Maier and Franz Beckenbauer it wasn’t long before Muller, initially believed to be too short and stocky to be successful, was called up to the national side, and in his first international competition, the 1970 World Cup in Mexico, he scored 10 goals and won the Golden Shoe.
-His haul included hatricks against Bulgaria and Peru, a winner in extra time against rivals England, and two against Italy in a match the Germans lost 4-3.
+He had already established his fearsome reputation as a goalscorer at Bayern Munich, the team that dominated German club football in the late sixties and early ’70s.
+Playing alongside Sepp Maier and Franz Beckenbauer it wasn’t long before Müller, initially believed to be too short and stocky to be successful, was called up to the national side, and in his first international competition, the 1970 World Cup in Mexico, he scored 10 goals and won the Golden Shoe.
+His haul included hat-tricks against Bulgaria and Peru, a winner in extra time against rivals England, and two against Italy in a match the Germans lost 4-3.
 Müller himself believed this competition was the most important in his career and it certainly propelled him into the international spotlight.

 David Miller goes on to say about Gerhard Müller, “he had lethal acceleration over short distances, a remarkable aerial game, and uncanny goalscoring instincts.”
 Der bomber, goal-scoring machine and World Cup great.